 - Our fourth challenge was to create your own character for a book you would like to read and add a description.
 Many pupils chose to do this at home and some teachers allowed pupils to create these during ICT.
 This activity helped the pupils to think about and identify what kind of books they would most like to read.

 - Our fifth challenge was Christmas themed.
-The pupils were tasked with designing their own class advent calendar with a different book recommendation behind every door - P7's impressive creation is pictured on the right!
+The pupils were tasked with designing their own class advent calendar with a different book recommendation behind every door - P7's impressive creation is pictured below!

 I intend to involve the pupils in creating new reading challenges every week and have a ‘Drop Everything And Read’ week during each term.